Get dirty, have fun and grow more food with great gardening tips from real-life gardeners.

 Pouring about two cups of water evenly over the surface tipping the tray to distribute the water getting it to reach all four corners.
 Make sure the mat is saturated but only use up to two cups of water as any more will cause the seeds to stand in water promoting mold.

 I purchased my first microgreen supplies from www.growingmicrogreens.com.
 The beginners kit I ordered contained everything I needed to begin growing my own microgreens.
 From there, I have since purchased bulk seeds and more supplies, as well as microgreen books to further my overall knowledge.

 For a quick tray to take camping look for Mustard seeds as this is a quick and easy grower.
-Red mustard will add color to your salad and a little kick of spice to your palate.• Most varieties of lettuce are very tasty as well as attractive for a garnish on soup or alone as a salad.
+Red mustard will add color to your salad and a little kick of spice to your palate.

 Step 2: Sow your seeds